suraj-bhan2626/My-project/README.md

 # My-project
-bootcamp projects, and also some 1 &amp; 2 years project.
+bootcamp projects, and also some 1st & 2nd years project to.